a-ghorbani/Course-Prject-Activity-Recognition-Using-Smartphones/CodeBook.md

 NOTE: in these outputs only mean and stds are given.

-In `clean_data_mean` the values are mean of eahc variables for each activities and subjects.
+In `clean_data_mean` the values are mean of each variables for each activities and subjects.